Juniper/py-jnpr-wlc/docs/metaprogramming.md

 rsp = rpc()
 ````

 The return value is an RpcMaker opject.
-As you can see from the above example, the rpc object is callable; and in doing so will invite the RPC and return the result as an lxml Element.
+As you can see from the above example, the rpc object is callable; and in doing so will execute the RPC and return the result as an lxml Element.
 See Examples below.

 ## RpcMaker Properties